weissm/OneMore/README.md

    - If OneNote is installed for _all users_ then you must install OneMore for _all users_ as well
 5. Run OneNote and enjoy

+### How to Upgrade OneMore

+The OneMore installer is built such that it can be installed on top of an older version and will effectively perform an _upgrade_.
+This is the preferred method and can be done in one of two ways:

+1. Open the OneMore About dialog and click Check for updates.
+If there is a new version available, you will be given the option of upgrading.
+OneNote will be shut down to perform the upgrade.
+2. Or, download the OneMore installer and run it.
+There is no need to uninstall the previous version;
+the new installer will simply overwrite the old files and _upgrade_ OneMore.
+Note that when you download the installer, you will need to unblock it by opening its Properties dialog and clicking the _Unblock_ checkbox.

 ### How to Install OneNote